-Inflation Rate in Kyrgyzstan is expected to be 0.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Kyrgyzstan to stand at 3.20 in 12 months time.
-In the long-term, the Kyrgyzstan Inflation Rate is projected to trend around 3.40 percent in 2020, according to our econometric models.
+Inflation Rate in Kyrgyzstan is expected to be 10.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Kyrgyzstan Inflation Rate is projected to trend around 5.00 percent in 2022, according to our econometric models.